Neutrino-Induced Polarization Rotation in Active Galactic Nuclei Plasmas: Birefringence from Asymmetric Neutrinos in Plasma

 where $\beta$ and $\gamma$ are the relativistic factors given by the bulk velocity of the neutrino medium with respect to the plasma, and $\theta_{ku}$ is the angle between the neutrino bulk velocity and the EM wave vector both in the rest frame of the plasma.
 In this work we take the simplified case of a non-relativistic and non-magnetized dilute electron plasma characterized by its plasma frequency

 and refractive index

 For neutrinos of a given energy $E_\nu$, propagating through the plasma, the rotary power can then be written as

-where we introduced the asymmetry ratio $r_\nu = n_\nu/n_{\bar{\nu}}$, taking values $0 \leq r_\nu \leq 1$.
+where we introduced the antineutrino-neutrino density ratio $r_\nu = n_{\bar{\nu}}/n_\nu$, taking values $r_\nu \geq 0$.
 In the above expression, we explicitly specify the $\omega$ and $E_\nu$ dependence of all quantities, and we emphasize that the rotation angle $\phi$ depends on the neutrino energy in the plasma.
 In addition, the neutrino density appears in the formula from averaging the statistical ensemble by performing the integration within the rest frame of the neutrino medium -- see Ref.~\cite{Mohanty:1997mr}.
 Furthermore, both $\gamma(E_\nu)$ and $n_\nu(E_\nu)$ depend on $E_\nu$ as a matter of the neutrino energy spectrum distribution.
-These quantities can be expressed in terms of an energy-dependent neutrino flux $\Phi_\nu(E_\nu)$ as,
+These quantities can be expressed in terms of an energy-dependent differential neutrino flux $\Phi_\nu(E_\nu)$, leading to the differential rotary power

 The angle $\theta_{ku}$ is taken constant, and in what follows we consider only two values $\theta_{ku}=0,\pi$, neglecting possible divergences of the plasma, neutrino and EM wave fluxes.